redaphid/fluid-delegatable-democracy/README.md

   * Delegating a vote may also delegate this power.
   * Submitting a government action can only be done at a long interval (Monthly?
 Yearly?)
   * The more "voting power" you have, the shorter the interval is.
+* At any time, you can see where all your previous voting power went, and who is responsible for casting it (all of the delegatees).
+This needs to be signed or in some way extremely verifiable and widely distributed.